tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 cd ../..
 ```

-Now we are ready to install/upgrade the canvas
+Now we are ready to install/upgrade the canvas.

 #### Install/Upgrade canvas